am1t/microdotblog-winston/content/_index.md

 description: A Reader, Writer and a Coder
 ---

 There was a time when this place had to be minimal.
-Not any more.
-It was time to go bold, go different.
-I’m a software developer by profession and a writer by interest.
-I work at & live in Pune, a city in the western part of India.
-As per [Wikipedia](https://en.wikipedia.org/wiki/Pune), it has been ranked “the most liveable city in India”.
-I don’t deny it.
+Words and links.
+Nothing more.
+Can a writer's overfocus on his words suck the fun out of the process of writing the words?
+Thought to reflect on.
+A software developer by profession and a writer by interest.
+Works at & lives in Pune, [the most liveable city in India](https://en.wikipedia.org/wiki/Pune).
+Loves mystery, humour and philosophy - some combination that.
+Writer of words for humans and machines.